fjboucherie/evidence-based-cat-recovery/README.md

 **This solution:** Synthesizes 150+ pages of peer-reviewed behavioral research into accessible 1-page tools, field-tested during real search operations.

 **Status:** Continuous improvement based on case outcomes and community feedback.
-Crisis management tools for pet owners searching for lost cats, based on peer-reviewed research.

-**Status:** Work in progress - open for feedback

-## What's included
+## What's Included

-- Crisis flowchart (Dutch)
+- Crisis flowcharts (Dutch)
 - Day 1-7 protocols
-- Late-entry protocols
+- Late-entry protocols (for people starting search after week 1)
 - Equipment guides
+- Templates and checklists

+## How to Use

+Download the Word documents, adapt to your specific case, and follow the protocol matching your cat's profile (indoor-only, indoor-outdoor, or outdoor-access).

-## Background
+## Feedback Welcome

-Contact: [just_fap@live.nl]
+This is a living document.
+If you use these tools or have suggestions, contact: [just_fap@live.nl]